Rub21/osm-obj-counter/readme.md

-# OpenStreetMap status counter
+# OpenStreetMap objects counter

-A tool to count the number of objects in a pbf file according to a configuration file:
+A tool to count the number of objects in a PBF file according to the configuration file:

 Example of `conf.json` file: